S3 method for class 'sdmTMB'

 Columns represent samples

-Rows represent predictions with one row per row of
+Rows represent predictions, with one row per row of

 newdata